-High, mitigated to Low: Unmitigated health risk to U.S. personnel is High year round for hepatitis A and typhoid/paratyphoid fever, and Moderate for diarrhea-protozoal.
-Mitigation was in place to reduce the risks to Low.
+High, mitigated to Low: Unmitigated health risk to U.S. personnel is high year round for hepatitis A and typhoid/paratyphoid fever, and Moderate for diarrhea-protozoal.
+Mitigation was in place to reduce the risks to low.
 Hepatitis A, typhoid/paratyphoid fever, and diarrhea-protozoal disease may cause prolonged illness in a small percentage of personnel (less than 1% per month).
 Although much rarer, other potential diseases in this area that are also considered a Moderate risk include: hepatitis E, diarrhea-cholera, and brucellosis.

-Low: The overall unmitigated short-term risk associated with food borne and waterborne diseases are considered High (bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever) to Moderate (diarrhea-cholera, diarrhea-protozoal, brucellosis) to Low (hepatitis E) if local food or water is consumed.
+Page 12 of 24 Reviewed by CENTCOM SG (21 November 2018) Final Approval Date (18 June 2019) Low: The overall unmitigated short-term risk associated with foodborne and waterborne diseases are considered High (bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever) to Moderate (diarrhea-cholera, diarrhea-protozoal, brucellosis) to Low (hepatitis E) if local food or water is consumed.
 Preventive Medicine measures reduced the risk to Low.
-Confidence in the health risk estimate is moderate.
+Confidence in the health risk estimate was high.